-I spent a lot of my life in Des Moines, Iowa and was recently back in town for a quick visit.
+I spent a lot of my life in Des Moines, Iowa, and was recently back in town for a quick visit.
 Des Moines is a city unlike any other.
 Here you’ll find small-town charm mixed with big city vibes, the friendliest people, and tons of unique cultural experiences.
-These 9 places around or near downtown Des Moines are some of my favorites, and you’re sure to fall in love with them too.
+These 9 things to do in downtown Des Moines are some of my favorites, and you’re sure to fall in love with them too.

 In this 4.4 acre park, you can enjoy viewing the works of some of the world’s most celebrated artists.
-But people also come here for more than just the art.
+But people also come to Pappajohn Sculpture Park for more than just art.
 Here you can also take in a view of the downtown Des Moines skyline or have a relaxing picnic with your significant other, friends, or family.

 Location: 1330 Grand Ave, Des Moines